-If a member is working in another country for an extended period (minimum three months to maximum five years), they can move to the lowest income band on a KeyCare plan.
-As soon as they return to South Africa, they can upgrade to any plan, but only if they do so within three months of returning to South Africa.
+If members work in another country for an extended period (minimum three months to maximum five years), they can move to the lowest income band on a KeyCare plan.
+As soon as they return to South Africa, they can upgrade to any plan, but only if they do so within three months of returning to South Africa and no future treatment is planned.
 We will need a copy of their passports and proof that they worked or travelled overseas.